-CLCAC relies on assistance from external contractors and consultants to achieve its native title objectives.
-CLCAC entered into seventeen (17) Consultancy Services Arrangements in 2015-2016.
-Nineteen (19) Contracts related to the provision of Legal Services, four (4) Contracts to Anthropological Services, three (3) contracts were related to Accounting and Financial services, and five (5) contracts to other Consultancy Services.
+CLCAC relies on assistance from external contractors and consultants to achieve its native title program objectives.
+CLCAC entered into seventeen (17) Consultancy Services Arrangements in 2016-17.
+Eighteen (18) Contracts related to the provision of Legal Services, three (3) Contracts to Anthropological Services, three (3) contracts were related to Accounting and Financial services, and four (4) contracts to other Consultancy Services.